pyou-7/NBA-Playoffs-Serverless-Data-Pipeline/README.md

 ## Data Ingestion

-- **Lambda Function:** Periodically fetches NBA Playoffs data from the Balldontlie API (both historical and daily).
+- **Historical Backfill Lambda:**
+  Extracts all NBA Playoffs player stats from 1995 up to the most current day.
+The data is saved as a bulk historical dataset in the S3 bucket:
+  - `nba-playoffs-historical-bucket`

+- **Daily Ingestion Lambda:**
+  Runs automatically each day during the NBA Playoffs.
+If there are games on that day, it fetches the player stats and sends the data into Kinesis Data Firehose, which then delivers the records to the S3 bucket:
+  - `nba-playoffs-daily-stats-bucket`

-- **Kinesis Data Firehose:** Streams data into S3 raw zone in near real-time.
+- **Kinesis Data Firehose:**
+  Handles real-time streaming and delivery of daily stats from the Lambda function to S3.

-- **EventBridge:** Schedules Lambda execution (e.g., daily after games finish).
+- **EventBridge:**
+  Schedules and triggers the daily Lambda function to ensure data is ingested only when new games are played.

+- **S3 Buckets:**
-- **S3 Bucket:** Stores all ingested raw data in partitioned folders for downstream processing.
+  Act as the raw data landing zones for both historical and daily NBA Playoffs stats, partitioned and organized for downstream processing.

 ---